Elizabeth Warren Scores Another Win Against Joe Biden In The Latest National Poll

 But the polling results tell a slightly different story when broken down by demographic.
 For instance, while Warren leads among white voters and voters with a college degree, Biden still maintains the lead among black voters and voters without a college degree.

 Sanders, who leans heavily on his base of young voters, still commands the 18-34 demographic, this time by a staggering 22 points.
-His strong numbers among young voters at least partially prove that his recent heart attack scare didn’t cause a negative reaction in his polling numbers.
+His strong numbers among young voters, at least partially, prove that his recent heart attack scare didn’t cause a negative reaction in his polling numbers.

 Even the president has recently acknowledged Warren’s new status as a potential Biden-killer, tweeting on Tuesday that he hopes former secretary of state Hillary Clinton joins the 2020 race in order to “steal” Warren’s potential party nomination, as reported by The Inquisitr.